alexlobera/thinking-in-graphql/README.md

 ### Questions exercise part 2

-1. Fix the start script in package.json
-2. In src/server.js add graphqlExpress using https://github.com/apollographql/apollo-server#express.
+1. In src/server.js add graphqlExpress using https://github.com/apollographql/apollo-server#express.
-3. The field currency in Course type (src/graphql/types/course) should be of type CurrencyTypeEnum and should be non null.
+2. The field currency in Course type (src/graphql/types/course) should be of type CurrencyTypeEnum and should be non null.
-4. The course field in src/graphql/fields/course should have the id of the course as an argument
+3. The course field in src/graphql/fields/course should have the id of the course as an argument
-5. Include the Voucher queries into src/graphql/fields/index.js
+4. Include the Voucher queries into src/graphql/fields/index.js
-6. Finish the implementation in the vouchers field in src/graphql/fields/voucher.js
+5. Finish the implementation in the vouchers field in src/graphql/fields/voucher.js
-7. Fix the resolver in the voucher field in src/graphql/fields/voucher.js
+6. Fix the resolver in the voucher field in src/graphql/fields/voucher.js
-8. The voucher type (src/graphql/types/voucher.js) should have a field called course that should return the course of that voucher.
+7. The voucher type (src/graphql/types/voucher.js) should have a field called course that should return the course of that voucher.
 You should be able to do this https://goo.gl/ffGsDo
-9. The course type (src/graphql/types/course.js) should have a field called vouchers that should resolve to a relay connection with all the vouchers of that course.
+8. The course type (src/graphql/types/course.js) should have a field called vouchers that should resolve to a relay connection with all the vouchers of that course.
 You should be able to do this https://goo.gl/PfRF4K

 ## Further reading